German election: Opinion polls upend CDU and SPD party campaigns | DW | 06.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Poll after poll show the SPD rising, the CDU lagging in voter support.
+Poll after poll show the SPD rising, and the CDU lagging in voter support.
 Increasingly desperate conservatives are warning against a socialist takeover.
-But the center-left SPD are not counting chickens yet.
+But the center-left SPD are not counting their chickens just yet.

-With three weeks to go to Germany's election, the conservative Christian Democratic Union (CDU) has resorted to suggesting that high-flying Social Democrat contender Olaf Scholz as intending to team up with radical socialists threatening to burn down Germany's fortress.
+With three weeks to go to Germany's election, the conservative Christian Democratic Union (CDU) has resorted to dark insinuations that high-flying Social Democrat contender Olaf Scholz means to team up with radical socialists who will threaten Germany's very security.

-At a recent TV debate against Scholz and Green candidate Annalena Baerbock, Laschet demanded that both his opponents rule out a coalition with the socialist Left Party (which they refused to do).
+At a campaign rally in southern Germany on Monday, CDU chancellor candidate Armin Laschet said a Scholz-led coalition with the Greens and the socialist Left party would weaken the military, because the Left party opposes foreign troop deployments and would prevent the army from buying armed drones.

-The line was taken up by other leading conservative figures.
-Markus Söder, leader of the CDU's Bavarian sister-party the Christian Social Union (CSU), wheeled out a line that has been used by the center-right since the Left's inception, Söder accused the socialist party of failing to distance itself from the communist East German dictatorship.
+The anti-Left attack was taken up by other leading conservative figures.
+Markus Söder, leader of the CDU's Bavarian sister party the Christian Social Union (CSU), wheeled out a line that has been used by the center-right since the Left's inception, accusing the Left of failing to distance itself from the communist East German dictatorship.

-The latest numbers indicate a catastrophic return for Laschet, given that the CDU was well over 20 points ahead of the SPD in mid-2020 when many expected the election campaign to be a procession to the chancellery for the conservatives.
-And the candidate himself is being blamed for the dramatic
+The latest numbers indicate a catastrophic return for Laschet, given that the CDU was well over 20 points ahead of the SPD in mid-2020, when many expected the election campaign to be a procession to the chancellery for the conservatives.

-In response on public broadcaster ARD, FDP leader Christian Lindner refused to be drawn, though he did say that his party's manifesto was closer to that of the CDU than either the SPD and the Greens.
-"At this point, an attractive offer from Mr. Scholz would be a surprise," Lindner coyly told Der Spiegel.
+FDP leader Christian Lindner refused to be drawn on public broadcaster ARD, though he did say that his party's manifesto was closer to that of the CDU than either the SPD and the Greens.
+"At this point, an attractive offer from Mr. Scholz would be a surprise," Lindner coyly told Der Spiegel news magazine.

 The SPD, meanwhile, has learned the hard way not to get too excited.
-Before the last election in 2017, their candidate Martin Schulz was riding a wave of good press and goodwill.
-The former European Parliament president had caught up with Angela Merkel's CDU in the polls, only to slump to a historically bad 20% when the actual election came round.
+Only months before the last election in 2017, their candidate Martin Schulz was riding a wave of good press and goodwill.
+The former European Parliament president had caught up with Angela Merkel's CDU in the polls, only to slump to a historically bad 20.5% in the actual election.

 "The undecided pose a problem for us because they can make up 20% or more of the people polled," said Wind.

 In a race this tight, in which it looks unlikely that two parties will have enough to form a government alone, coalition speculation has itself become an election issue.
-Though they prefer to straight-bat such questions until after the election, party leaders are already opening up their options.
+Though they prefer to straight-bat such questions until after the election, party leaders are already offering hints about their options.

-The Left Party, for example, has indeed shown signs that it might blur some of its red lines for the first-ever chance at government: The socialist leading candidate Dietmar Bartsch told a podcast by the Kölner Stadt-Anzeiger last Thursday that if a potential SPD-Green-Left coalition had a majority after the election, he would be "prepared to talk about anything."
+The Left party, for one, has indeed shown signs that it might blur some of its red lines in negotiations for the first-ever chance at government: The socialists' leading candidate Dietmar Bartsch told a podcast by the Kölner Stadt-Anzeiger last Thursday that if a potential SPD-Green-Left coalition had a majority after the election, he would be "prepared to talk about anything."
 That would presumably mean compromises on the Left's plans to replace NATO with a security alliance that includes Russia.

-But such a coalition would be unprecedented, and few political observers expect the SPD to swing that way, should they win: More likely, not least given the fact that the FDP is polling at 13%, the SPD is likely to try and shore up a centrist alliance by making a pitch to the pro-business party.
+But such a coalition would be unprecedented, and few political observers expect the SPD to swing that way, should they win: More likely, not least given the fact that the FDP is polling at 13%, the SPD will try to shore up a centrist alliance by making a pitch to the pro-business party.
 But much could still happen in the next three weeks.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.